|

 For us, it wasn’t as impressive as the city palaces in the other Rajasthani cities of Jaipur and Udaipur, but it did have its own unique charm.
 It is also a great place to escape the midday heat while still taking in the Marwari culture.

-It takes about 60-90 minutes to walk around, you can expect to see ornate balconies with great views over the surroundings, as well as a look into the life of the former kings who ruled over this land.
+It takes about 60-90 minutes to walk around.
+You can expect to see ornate balconies with great views over the surroundings, as well as a look into the life of the former kings who ruled over this land.

 💡Tip: